soujanyauppe/soujanya.repo/README.md

 # soujanya.repo
 Hi,
-  thia is my first file in Github.
+  This is my first file in Github.